Energy from any fuel that is derived from biomass.

 Either industrial process by-products (e.g. offcuts or fines from a board manufacturing mill, furniture factory, joinery or construction) or from post-consumer waste wood (e.g. pallets, construction waste) after the stage of recovery or reclamation for purposes of recycling.

 The replanting of an area after trees are removed.

 Material of at least 14 cm top diameter that is destined to be sawn into planks or boards.

 Materials including wood chips, sawdust and bark which arise during the conversion of logs to sawn timber.
-Most used as inputs to other wood processing industries, or sold for other uses.
+Most are used as inputs to other wood processing industries, sold for bioenergy or sold for other uses.
 Formerly called sawmill residues or co-products.

 Sawn timber - timber that has been cut into planks or boards from logs.